How to Create Realistic Lightning, Fire, and Music-Reactive Lighting with Philips Hue, Nanoleaf, and LIFX

 • Optionally delay thunder for distant-storm behavior

-• Delay Lightning and Delay Thunder settings to sync lights with wireless speakers
+• Delay Lightning setting to help sync with wireless speakers

 Rain